Adelaide, gateway to the Great Outback

 Trucking and flight routes now connect the interior with big cities, replacing camels and horses.
 Both not native to the country.
 Perth in the West and Sydney, Melbourne and Brisbane in the East.
 It is however Adelaide that covers the centre all the way to Darwin.

 Supplies that originate from Perth, Sydney or Melbourne run along highways just South of the Outback.
 Their meeting point is Port Augusta just North of Adelaide.
-It is a major junction and transfer point for rail and road into the interior and out from the interior.
+It is a major junction and transfer point for rail and road into the interior.

 The third trailer of the Road Train has to be unhitched to proceed further South.
 It no longer then called a Road Train, just a prime mover with 2 trailers.